projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/azure.md

 ### Concepts

 **aks-engine** is an open-source tool for creating and managing Kubernetes clusters in Microsoft Azure.
-It is the core technology for Microsoft’s Azure Kubernetes Service (AKS), but allows you to manage the cluster yourself.
+It is the core technology for Microsoft's Azure Kubernetes Service (AKS), but allows you to manage the cluster yourself.

 ### Before you begin...